mi-erasmusmc/OMOP-Queries/Vocab_General/G15_Statistic_about_Concepts,_Vocabularies,_Classes_and_Levels.md

-G15: Statistic about Concepts, Vocabularies, Classes and Levels
+# G15: Statistic about Concepts, Vocabularies, Classes and Levels
----

 This query generates the list of all vocabularies in the CONCEPT table (Standard and non-standard), their class, level and frequency.

-Sample query:
+## Sample query

 ```sql
 SELECT